writercoder/seehund/README.md

-# Seehund - Control Your Digital Self
+# Seehund - Own Your Digital Self

-Seehund is a graceful seal who swims through clouds giving you:
+Seehund is a graceful and elegant seal swimming through the clouds.
+She lives to provide you with these blessings.

 * Data autonomy.
 Your stories, photos and contact list live in storage space you have paid for.